mrwanggang-crazy/nvbmc-docs/nvidia/Platforms/gpu-pcie-card-mgmt.md

 ##### GPU INDEX MAPPING CONFIG FILE

+hgxb_instance_mapping.json inclusion is optional.
+It should only be used in scenario where Instance id received in query device identification cmd in NSM did not had expected values for GPUs from hardware.

 https://github.com/NVIDIA/openbmc/blob/develop/meta-nvidia/meta-prime/meta-graceblackwell/meta-gb200nvl/meta-hmc/recipes-phosphor/configuration/entity-manager/files/gb200nvl_instance_mapping.json

-Adding support to have ability to update device instanceID via EM json configuration based on either of below mentioned fields.
+It add support to have ability to update device instanceID via EM json configuration based on either of below mentioned fields.
 1. Instance ID [received from queryDeviceIdentification cmd]
 2. EID
 3. UUID